Friday, November 30, 2018

 Another World is full of frustrating traps so watch where you walk - and how you jump.

-Overall, this is such a classic adventure which I have loved and hated in equal measure.
-Sure, I marvel at the aesthetics but its gameplay is rather cruel and unforgiving which makes me scream out loud at my monitor!!
-I mean, something as simple as those droopy slugs on the first level - yet they killed me so many times...
+This is such a classic adventure that I have loved and hated in equal measure.
+Sure, I marvel at the aesthetics but it's always the gameplay that matters.
+It's cruel and unforgiving, making you scream out loud, at the monitor.
+I mean something as simple as the droopy slugs on the first level - yet they killed me so many times.
+Furiously addictive!!

 AtariMania has a great walk-through which is very helpful to frustrated games (like me!)